 As always, singers queued up to record a Bacharach and David song, and it had even more hitmaking potential than usual as it was already popular.
 Johnny Mathis was first, in May 1969, then Bacharach, with female singers, shortly after.
 But it took trailblazing Bobbie Gentry, who was at the height of her popularity in the UK, to get it to number 1 here.

-Gentry was born Roberta Lee Streeter in July 1942 near Woodland in Chickasaw County, Mississippi.
+Gentry was born Roberta Lee Streeter on 27 July 1942 near Woodland in Chickasaw County, Mississippi.
 Her parents divorced soon after birth and her mother moved away, so Streeter was raised on her paternal grandparents’ farm.
 She loved music from a young age, so much so that her grandmother traded one of their cows for a neighbour’s piano.
 Aged seven, she composed her first song on it, My Dog Sergeant Is a Good Dog… aww.

 While at school she taught herself to play the guitar, bass, banjo and vibraphone.
 Aged 13, she moved away from Chickasaw County to live with her mother in California, but she never forgot her childhood home, and based most of her material from place names around there.

 Upon graduating in 1960 she chose her stage name, which was inspired by the 1952 film Ruby Gentry.
 The heroine of the movie was a girl born into poverty but determined to be successful.
 Bobbie Gentry meant business.

 She started out at local country clubs, and upon moving to Los Angeles to major in philosophy, Gentry would occasionally perform in nightclubs.
 Blessed with a distinctive beauty, she also worked as a fashion model.
 She transferred to Los Angeles Conservatory of Music to develop her songwriting.
 Then in 1967, Capitol Records executive Kelly Gordon heard a demo tape that featured her self-penned Ode to Billie Joe.